Hepburn Springs

-Hepburn and Hepburn Springs are twin towns which are often badged together under the Hepburn Springs name.
+Hepburn and Hepburn Springs are twin towns that are often grouped together under the Hepburn Springs name.
 Hepburn Springs was originally known as "Spring Creek" and Hepburn as "Old Racecourse".
-Old Racecourse is the location of the recreation reserve and "new racecourse" is Victoria Park in nearby Daylesford.
-Both Hepburn and Hepburn Springs were located on the Jim Crow Diggings and the towns were settled by miners in the 1850s, predominantly from England, Ireland, Germany, Switzerland, Italy and France.
-The Hepburn Post Office opened on 1 January 1854 and closed in 1964.
-Later, the Hepburn Springs Post Office opened on 1 October 1908.
+Old Racecourse is the location of the recreation reserve, and "New Racecourse" is otherwise known as Victoria Park in nearby Daylesford.
+Both Hepburn and Hepburn Springs were located on the Jim Crow Diggings, and the towns were populated by miners in the 1850s, predominantly from England, Ireland, Germany, Switzerland, Italy, and France.
+The Hepburn Post Office opened on January 1, 1854 and closed in 1964.
+Later, the Hepburn Springs Post Office opened on October 1, 1908.

-Today the village is known as a spa town where visitors can sample the local mineral waters, and has other local amenities.
+Today, the village is known as a spa town.
+Visitors can sample the local mineral waters, and explore other local amenities.

-Hepburn Springs is predominantly Edwardian architecture unlike the Victorian architecture of nearby Daylesford.
-This is due to the devastation of the 1906 bushfire which destroyed most buildings in the settlement.
+Hepburn Springs' buildings are dominated by Edwardian architecture, unlike the Victorian architecture present in nearby Daylesford.
+This is due to the devastation of the 1906 bushfire, which destroyed most buildings in the settlement.

-Hepburn Springs is located in the Wombat State Forest between former volcanoes — Mt Franklin and Wombat Hill.
-The prevalence of mineral water in the area is related to the distance from the great dividing range and the volcanic nature of the geology.
+Hepburn Springs is located in the Wombat State Forest between the former volcanoes of Mt.
+Franklin and Wombat Hill.
+The prevalence of mineral water in the area is related to the distance from the Great Dividing Range and the volcanic nature of the geology.